-In early February, CIT Bank began offering a cash bonus of up to $200 when opening a new High Yield Savings account.
-CIT Bank has replaced that promotion with “new and improved” bonuses (up to $400) for new High Yield Savings accounts opened between March 31, 2017 and June 30, 2017.
 The minimum balance to qualify for the bonus is $15k of new money, which is defined as funds not already be on deposit at CIT Bank or its OneWest Bank division “at any time during the 90 days preceding account opening.”
-Existing customers can qualify, but a new savings account must be opened, and must also be funded with new money.
+Existing customers can qualify, but a new Spring Savings Account must be opened, and must also be funded with new money.

 There are actually three bonus amounts ($100, $250, $400), which are determined by the “lowest average monthly balance from among the first three full monthly statement cycles” as shown below:

 Lowest Average Monthly Balance

 $100,000 - $299,999

 As stated on the Spring Savings' promotion page, the calculation of the average monthly balance for each statement cycle is determined as follows:

 At the end of each day, the Spring Savings account balance is recorded.
 When the statement cycle ends, these end-of-day balances are added together and then divided by the number of days in the statement cycle to determine the average monthly balance.